yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 }
 ```
 By using `${backup}` or `${dontBackup}` I can store the folders in the correct dataset.
 For any program or service that I need to retain data for, I have to configure its locations in impermanence otherwise the files with be gone on reboot.
-While it can be a pain to configure for each location initially, by forcing the files to either be explicitly stored or else destroyed we can make sure all important to files to backup are a single dataset.
+While it can be a pain to configure for each location initially, by forcing the files to either be explicitly stored or else destroyed we can make sure all important files to backup are a single dataset.
 I have some of the basic locations typically needed for the OS configured in my primary config [linked here](#sources).

-Back in my disko configuration I have this additional option:
+Back in my Disko configuration, I have this additional option:

 ```nix
 { config, lib, pkgs, inputs, ... }: